 The participation fee covers all tuition & administration costs throughout 4CITIES.
-Some excursion costs and costs associated with the thesis defence in Vienna and graduation in Brussels are not included in the participation fee.
+Some excursion costs and costs associated with the thesis defense in Vienna and graduation in Brussels are not included in the participation fee.
 Additionally, students will need to cover their own travel and living costs.

 - 4500 EUR/year (four thousand five hundred euros) for EU nationals

 - 9000 EUR/year (nine thousand euros) for non-EU Partner Country nationals and all Programme Country nationals

 * Fees are per academic year; 4CITIES is a two-year program.

 *** Fees for scholarship students include an accident and health insurance satisfying the “Minimum requirements for the health and accident insurance coverage” as published by the EACEA in its guidelines for Erasmus Mundus.
 Self-paying students without an EMMC scholarship have the possibility to take the proposed insurance scheme if they are not already insured (approx. EUR 500/year).

 Erasmus Mundus Scholarships

 Approximately 20 Erasmus Mundus Joint Master Degree (EMJMD) scholarships are offered each year.
 All students who apply for 4CITIES during the October-January application window are automatically considered for a scholarship.
 EMJMD scholarships are good for two years (maximum 24 months) and provide the following: